Chapplication/chatty-friend/README.md

 - On your development machine point a browser to: 10.42.0.1
 - in the browser configure the WiFi SSID and Wifi password that you want it to use for normal operation
 - in the browser login with 'assistant' and change the password for Chatty Friend administtration
+- spend some time on https://www.openai.fm/ to figure out how you want chatty friend to sound
 - in the browser Configure the Chatty Friend.
 Personality, voice, speed, volume, supervisor characteristics.
   - Special attention should be paid to supervisor instructions if there is concern that a user may engage in deluded thinkining with their companion, such as assigning a human "self" to the AI companion or